aeviator/html5-canvas-course/README.md

-# Course on HTML Canvas
+# HTML5 Canvas Course

 A comprehensive course on the HTML canvas for complete beginners.
-This course aims to familiarize you with the HTML Canvas - by teaching you how to draw canvas objects and animate them.
+This course aims to familiarize you with the HTML Canvas - by demonstrating how to draw canvas objects and animate them.